Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Simulations

 \section{Simulations}

-To evaluate the finite-sample performance of our estimator against state-of-the-art alternatives, we conduct a simulation study.
-It is important to note that, unlike many competitors, our modeling goal is to incorporate interpretability through the time-varying functions $\alpha_s(\cdot),$ for $s=1,\dots,K$.
-Our aim is to demonstrate that, despite this interpretability-focused design, our method remains accurate in approximating the underlying distribution function.
+To benchmark finite-sample performance against state-of-the-art methods, we conduct a simulation study.
+Unlike many competitors, our approach explicitly prioritizes interpretability through time-varying functions $\alpha_s(\cdot)$ for $s=1,\dots,K$.
+The results show that this emphasis on interpretability does not compromise accuracy: our estimator closely approximates the underlying distribution function.

 Let \(\mathcal{T} = [0, 1]\).
 We fix a target population distribution $f$ at each \(t \in \mathcal{T} \) given by a mixture of three Gaussian components whose means and common variance evolve linearly in time: